ShayHill/todoist_bot/README.md

 # Todoist auto labeling

+> This is my original REST implementation.
+Does everything is says on the tin.
+No issues except that I needed some of the sync functionality to use the core in another project.

-This is a partial replacement for the wonderful [autodoist](https://github.com/Hoffelhas/autodoist) app by [Hoffelhas](https://github.com/Hoffelhas).
-Recent changes to the Todoist API have broken [autodoist](https://github.com/Hoffelhas/autodoist).
-I'm sure [Hoffelhas](https://github.com/Hoffelhas) will fix it, and I'm sure it will be great, but I can't wait.
+This is a partial replacement for the wonderful [Autodoist](https://github.com/Hoffelhas/autodoist) app by [Hoffelhas](https://github.com/Hoffelhas).
+Changes to the Todoist API temporarily broke [Autodoist](https://github.com/Hoffelhas/autodoist).
+I wrote this to keep "next_action" alive while [Autodoist](https://github.com/Hoffelhas/autodoist) was down and as an example for [an article on building and hosting a "bot"](https://www.foundationsafety.com/deploy-your-first-baby-bot-on-heroku).

+> [Hoffelhas](https://github.com/Hoffelhas) has since restored [Autodoist](https://github.com/Hoffelhas/autodoist) to its former glory.
+This project works, and I will continue to use and maintain it, but in your shoes I'd probably defer to the [Lindy Rule](https://en.wikipedia.org/wiki/Lindy_effect) and go with [Autodoist](https://github.com/Hoffelhas/autodoist), the more established project.

-This program replaces (and tweaks) the functionality of [autodoist](https://github.com/Hoffelhas/automdoist) that I rely on.
+This project reproduces (and tweaks) the functionality of [Autodoist](https://github.com/Hoffelhas/automdoist) that I rely on.
 It finds (sub)projects, sections, or (sub)tasks with special markers (that you select) and applies or removes tags with one of three schemes: serial, parallel (more below), or all.

 Don't miss the ("or removes") part of that.
 This is a dynamic system.
 If you remove a marker, the labels will be removed a few seconds later.
-So, feel empowered to @park or @activate or @whatever_you_like any project, section, or task for half an hour if that's useful to you.
+So, feel empowered to @park or @activate or @whatever-you-like any project, section, or task for half an hour if that's useful to you.
 But know that any labels you use with this program belong to the program.
 The program will freely add and remove these labels per the logic you select when running the script.
 If you're not sure, see the `--dry-run` argument.

     -h, --help            show this help message and exit